kevingyang/angry_birds_hardware_game/README.md

 A short description of the work performed by each member of the team.
 Kevin: king shit
 James: king shit
-Selena: sourced and assembled hardware (ie., making extension wires, designing integrated sensor system), designed/tested/implemented IMU processing sequence.
+Selena: sourced and assembled hardware (ie., making extension wires, designing integrated sensor system), designed/tested/implemented IMU processing sequence (with James's help!)

 ## References
 Cite any references/resources that inspired/influenced your project.